leftover5-ksully/326_project/README.md

 TODO: The graphs page is broken!
 Yay!

-Created in Umass Compsci 326 by:
+Created in Umass Compsci 326 (Web Programming) by:
-Mina Bruso
-Harold Rubio
-Evan Geremia
-Kiaynna Sully
-Harmon Lau
+Mina Bruso, Harold Rubio, Evan Geremia, Kiaynna Sully, Harmon Lau

 DESCRIPTION: Down the Asile is a web application that allows users to shop a selection of stores and add items from stores to their cart.
 They can then checkout, get their total, and finally get a map of the store with the most effiecent path with their set of items.